robin-raymond/zax.io/warnings-errors.md

 * `output-failure`
     * an attempt to generate output or copy an asset to the output failed
     * name=`$file$` - the file name that could not be created or updated
-* `explicit-lease-cannot-receive-last`
+* `explicit-last-cannot-receive-lease`
-    * an attempt to call an explicitly by reference or by pointer `lease` qualified value with a `last` qualified value
+    * an attempt to call an explicitly by-reference or by-pointer `last` qualified value with a `lease` qualified value
 * `explicit-copy-cannot-receive-move`
     * an attempt to call an explicit by-value `copy` with a `move` qualified value

 ### Forcing the compiler to issue a warning

-A `warning` can forcefully be issued by the compiler by using the `[[warning="<message>", <optional-registered-warning-name>, name=<opt-name>, value=<opt-value>, name, value...]]` compiler directive.
+A `warning` can forcefully be issued by the compiler by using the `[[warning="<message>", <optional-registered-warning-name>, name=<opt-name>, value=<opt-value>, name..., value...]]` compiler directive.
 If the compiler compiles-in a `warning` directive, the compiler will display the warning and continue to compile.
 A compiler warning may optionally include one of the built-in warning names or declare a custom warning name with a `x-` prefix.

 The optional `name` and `value` are any arguments that are part of the error message to display.
 The `name` value is looked up in the string and substituted with the `value`.
 Multiple `name` and `value` pairs may exist.